kyleboas/tacticsjournal.com/_posts/2023/08/2023-08-13-partey-tasked-with-disrupting-arsenal-ball-progression.md

 image: "https://i.imgur.com/smOylkY.jpg"
 ---

-August 13, 2023 — On paper, the difference between Thomas Partey playing at right-back versus right center-back is small, but in practice, it impedes Arsenal's ability to progress the ball into the final third.
+On paper, the difference between Thomas Partey playing at right-back versus right center-back is small, but in practice, it impedes Arsenal's ability to progress the ball into the final third.

 <!---more--->